What is Carbon Monoxide?

 - Ensure outdoor BBQs and heaters are used in an open area OUTSIDE.

-- Only use approved indoor heaters inside for warmth.
-These have been tested to ensure emission levels are safe.
+- Only use approved indoor heaters inside for warmth and have these serviced at least every 2 years by a registered gas fitter.
+This will ensure emission levels are safe.

 - Leave coals from BBQs, heaters and bonfires outside.
 They can produce CO even if there is no smoke.